 You have the right to request, in writing, details of the information that is held about you and also the right to access a copy of the information.
 Please see the Council webpage for further information about how to make a subject access request.

-Bournemouth Borough Council or the Borough of Poole will not charge a fee to access your information.
+Bournemouth, Christchurch & Poole Council will not charge a fee to access your information.
 Sometimes there may be information that we are not allowed to show you, such as: